MJoergen/HyperRAM/PORTING.md

 ![pin properties](doc/iopad.png)

-From here we directly see the value X=0 and Y=205.
+From the line "Tile:" we directly see the value X=0 and Y=205.